 But what do you do when it’s your furnace leaking water?
 It’s easy for panic to set in – especially as the temperatures get colder and colder.

-Here’s what you you need to do if you find yourself in this situation.
+Here’s what you need to do if you find yourself in this situation.

 Turn off Your Furnace and Call Dr. HVAC for Repairs

 If you discover your furnace leaking water, the first thing you should do is turn it off.

 First, make sure your thermostat is off.
-Then turn the shut-off valve located on the gas line connected to your furnace and the electrical breakers associated with your furnace.
+Then turn the shut-off valve, located on the gas line, connected to your furnace and the electrical breakers associated with your furnace.

-It’s likely that the problem causing the leak is something only professional repair technicians should handle, so your next step is to call us.
+The problem causing the furnace leak is likely something only an hvac professional should handle, so your next step is to call us.

 You should then mop up any water that’s collected around the base of your furnace.
 Standing water is bad for your furnace and your floor.